Français

 CLEO has a tool that creates a letter you can send to your employer asking for your ROE.
 You can use it by going to stepstojustice.ca/asking-for-roe.

-If you are protected by a union, check your collective agreement to find out about your rights at work, or talk to your union representative.
 You usually have to use the grievance procedure in the collective agreement to enforce your rights.

 If you have been fired, it is a good idea to get legal advice.
-See Where can I find out more and get legal help?
+See page 19 for more information.
+A lawyer who knows employment law can help by giving you advice about:

 • how much notice your employer should give you